passy/glashammer-rdrei/docs/source/bundle_auth.rst

 2. Storing user information
 3. Protecting views

-The authentication bundle only deals with brining the various components that you choose together.
+The authentication bundle only deals with bringing the various components that you choose together.
 It's remit is merely adding a token that is unique per user (such as a username) to the request's local variable.
 This token should then be used by other implementors to store user information (say in a database).